Dimm-ddr/loudlyproud/content/ru/books/istoriia-odnogo-supruzhestva-03cbf6f0.md

   russian_translation_status: exists
   short_book_description: We think we know the ones we love.
 So Pearlie Cook begins her indirect, and devastating exploration of the mystery at the heart of every relationship...
   tags:
-    - LGBTQ+
+    - lgbtq-plus
-    - San Francisco
+    - san francisco
-    - United States
+    - united states
     - adult fiction
     - contemporary
     - fiction